There are many terms that describe a trainers’ methodology that can be confusing to dog owners. Here is a little break down:

 - PP, Fear Free: uses only positive reinforcement/negative punishment.
 Adds or removes reinforcers to increase or decrease behaviors and manages behaviors that aren’t able to be fixed with food.

 - LIMA: Least intrusive/Minimally Aversive.
 Allows for punishment

 - Balanced: a loose term describing trainers who use all 4 quadrants, but in no way are all balanced trainers created equal.

 What does all of this mean?

-Aside from the science part of teaching skills, there is another equally important factor to consider, relationship.
-This is the combination of everything: leadership (how your dog lives with you), structure (the clock your dog lives by), fairness, clarity & fulfillment (play & the activities or downtime you spend with your dog).
-From time to time, relationships can get cloudy...communication gets muddy.
+Aside from the science part of teaching skills, there is another equally important factor to consider – relationship.
+This is the combination of everything: leadership (how your dog lives with you), structure (the clock your dog lives by), fairness, clarity, and fulfillment (play & the activities or downtime you spend with your dog).
+From time to time, relationships can get cloudy… communication gets muddy.
 Leadership roles get reversed, structure gets forgotten, no enjoyment.
-Sometimes it can happen with only one family member…sometimes with everyone in the household.
+Sometimes it can happen with only one family member, and sometimes with everyone in the household.
 Either way, when things fall apart it can create stress and anxiety between people and dogs which causes conflict.